 So why is it often better to focus energy on relatedness versus responsibility?

-A system where people have a high degree or relatedness will strong foster responsibilty.
+A system where people have a high degree of relatedness will foster strong responsibility.
 People will be motivated to take action because they care and understand about the impact on others.
 So when we start with relatedness, responsibility will follow.
 It is also the case that relatedness will increase when people act with responsiblity, but this is not as strong an effect.

 Both relatedness and responsibility are valuable.
 When it is appropriate to cultivate relatedness in a system, then this will set a stronger foundation for system health and growth.